osisoft/OCS-Docs/content/api-reference/identity/communities-users.md

 <a id="opIdUsers_Remove User from a Community"></a>

-Removes a user from a community.
+Removes a user from a community

 ### Request
 ```text